ucsf-wynton/wynton-website-hpc/docs/hpc/myaccount/unlock-account-after-password-expired.md

 is about to expire.
 These email messages are sent each Sundays starting two weeks before a password expires (*).

-To avoid this from happening again, please make sure update your password at least every 12 months.
+To avoid this from happening again, please make sure to update your password at least every 12 months.
 If you cannot remember when you last changed it, you can always [change your password](../howto/change-pwd.html) at any time.